 Within any profession in which a business is providing advice or a service to a client, it is highly recommended that this type of professional should obtain professional indemnity insurance.
-Accountancy is one of those professions, and we shall discuss within this article why exactly accountants require professional indemnity insurance, what a policy can protect them from, and what other types of insurance they may also require.
+Accountancy is one of those professions, and we’ll discuss within this article why accountants need professional indemnity insurance, what a policy can protect them from, and what other types of insurance they may also require.

 What Is Professional Indemnity Insurance?

-Professional Indemnity Insurance protects you and your business against any allegations that a customer may make that your business has provided inadequate advice, services or designs.
+Accountants Professional Indemnity Insurance protects you and your business against any allegations that a client may make that your business has provided inadequate advice, services or that you haven’t met the required standard of a competent accountant.
 It also covers legal expenses in defending the claim as well as any compensation required to fix the problem.
 Professional Indemnity insurance covers a range of scenarios, including:

 - Professional negligence